Kiran7007/Interview-Preparation/README.md

     </p>
     <br>

-- **What is the difference between `dialog` and `dialogFragment`?** </br>
+- **What is the difference between Dialog and DialogFragment?** </br>
-  THe `dialog` is a small window that prompts the user to make a decision or enter additional information.
+  - **Dialog** is a small window that prompts the user to make a decision or enter additional information.
 Instead, `dialogFragment` is a fragment that displays a dialog windows and contains a dialog object. </br>
-  DialogFragment does various things to keep the fragment's lifecycle driving it, instead of the Dialog.
+  - **DialogFragment** does various things to keep the fragment's lifecycle driving it, instead of the Dialog.
 Dialogs are generally autonomous entities -- they are their own window, receiving their own input events, and often deciding on their own when to disappear.
 DialogFragment needs to ensure that what is happening with the Fragment and Dialog states remains consistent.
 To do this, it watches for dismiss events from the dialog and takes care of removing its own state when they happen.

 - **What is the difference between `apply()` and `commit()` in `sharedPreferences`?**
   - `commit()` writes the data **synchronously** and returns a boolean value of success or failure depending on the result immediately.